Who we are

 39,00 Adicionar

-Principal fishing methods: tangle netting.
-Conservation status: although local stocks appear to be healthy, salemas have been allocated a minimum commercial size of 18 cm in accordance with national legislation.
-Datasheet: Ficha técnica (Salema)
+Principal fishing methods: coastal pole-and-line.
+Conservation status: local stocks appear to be healthy.
+Datasheet: Ficha técnica (Peixe-porco)

 Adicionar

-Principal fishing methods: coastal pole-and-line and trolling with live bait.
-Conservation status: atlantic stocks appear to be healthy.
-Datasheet: Ficha técnica (Lírio)
+Principal fishing methods: handline and bottom longline.
+Conservation status: local stocks appear to be healthy, but it is a species not well studied.
+Datasheet: Ficha técnica (Escolar)

 Adicionar